Dr. Bo Wang

-Bo Wang, Associate Professor of English, earned her Ph.D. in Rhetoric, Composition, and the Teaching of English from the University of Arizona.
+Dr. Bo Wang, Professor of English, earned her Ph.D. in Rhetoric, Composition, and the Teaching of English from the University of Arizona.

-Dr. Wang joined the English Department in 2005.
+She joined the Department of English at Fresno State in 2005.